Second Liberian Civil War: Background

 The First Liberian Civil War ended in August 1997 when Charles Taylor took power as the President of Liberia.
 Taylor had initiated the war when he and his militia, the National Patriotic Front of Liberia (NPFL), invaded the country from the Ivory Coast to overthrow President Samuel Doe in December 1989.
 The NPFL rapidly conquered most of Liberia except for the capital Monrovia, which came under the control of the Independent National Patriotic Front of Liberia (INPFL), a splinter group led by Prince Johnson.
 The INPFL captured and executed Doe in September 1990 and resisted attempts by the NPFL to take Monrovia, denying Taylor an outright victory and prolonging the war for years.
 A peace agreement was signed in 1996 between the major factions and resulted in the 1997 Liberian general election.

 Taylor won a landslide victory with 75% of the vote for the presidency, while his National Patriotic Party dominated the Legislature of Liberia.
 His success was mainly due to his control over the media, fear that the war would restart if he lost, and a general unfamiliarity with democratic processes among the Liberian public.
 Taylor quickly established a totalitarian and corrupt regime, with many dissidents fleeing to neighboring countries.
 Taylor's ambition of establishing Liberia as a regional power led to him supporting rebel groups such as the Rally of Democratic Forces of Guinea in the RFDG Insurgency and the Revolutionary United Front in the Sierra Leone Civil War.
 This brought him into conflict with the governments of Guinea and Sierra Leone who, in retaliation, began supporting the anti-Taylor dissidents that had fled to their countries.

+Prelude to renewed conflict

+Tensions in post-war Liberia escalated in September 1998 during the 1998 Monrovia clashes, when fighting broke out between government forces loyal to President Charles Taylor and supporters of former faction leader Roosevelt Johnson.
+The clashes, centered in parts of Monrovia including Camp Johnson Road, resulted in significant civilian casualties and displacement.

+The clashes underscored continuing tensions between Taylor's government and former ULIMO factions, as well as unresolved political and ethnic divisions following the end of the First Liberian Civil War.

+Following the clashes, repression of political opponents increased, and many dissidents fled to neighboring countries such as Guinea and Sierra Leone.

+These developments contributed to the reorganization of anti-Taylor forces in exile, laying the groundwork for the emergence of rebel groups that would later launch the insurgency in 1999.